Introduction

 Sometimes children and young people, or their friends, report sexual violence or harassment.
 At other times staff may observe something of concern and intervene.

-Often children and young people do not disclose their experiences.
+Often, children and young people don't disclose their experiences.
 Staff should be aware of the possible signs and talk to their safeguarding lead about how to open a conversation.

 Children and young people may feel angry, upset, stressed, worried, scared and confused, and might: